 Court cases in the United States are split into two categories: criminal cases and civil cases.
 Civil cases occur when one individual brings charges against another for harm they have caused.
 Criminal cases occur when the state or federal government brings charges against an individual for breaking the law.
 This is the government’s way of enforcing the rules and ensuring that all citizens follow the law.

 Fortunately, the legal system gives every person who is accused of a crime the right to a fair trial.
 To make sure that the court hears your voice and perspective during this trial, it is important for you to hire a qualified criminal defense attorney to represent you.
-With the help of an attorney, you can make your best effort to avoid serious charges, punishments, and fines.
+With the help of an attorney, you can make your smartest choices to avoid serious charges, punishments, and fines.

 Our team at Ernenwein & Mathes, LLP, has been practicing criminal law for many years.
 We understand the intricacies of these cases, but more importantly, we understand what is at stake for you.
 Even an unfounded accusation of a crime can ruin your entire reputation.
-We are here to give you the best possible chance to clear your name and move forward with your life.
+We are here to give you the greatest possible chance to clear your name and move forward with your life.

 When you work with our team, you have access to extensive legal resources.
 We use all the tools at our disposal, including private investigators, to collect airtight evidence in your favor.
 We can build a reliable case for you and fight it tenaciously in court.
 When your case ends, you can rest assured that every effort has been made to maintain your innocence.